 She appeared in all three victories over Canada at Trent College that year, can play on the wing or at full back and has represented GB Students Sevens.

-She scored her maiden try in her third World Sevens Series event during the 45-7 win over Argentina the Challenge Trophy semi-final in Las Vegas this March.
+She scored her maiden try in her third World Rugby Women's Sevens Series event during the 45-7 win over Argentina the Challenge Trophy semi-final in Las Vegas in March 2017.

 Kelly then made her senior breakthrough with England in the 15-a-side game when she was named in the squad for the 2018 Women's Six Nations.

 She made her debut off the bench against Scotland before she was given her first start, on the right wing, against Ireland at Coventry's Ricoh Arena in what was the Red Roses' final match of the campaign.